Serpentiel/template/.github/ISSUE_TEMPLATE/01_question.md

 ---
-name: ❓ Ask a Question
+name: ❓ Ask a question
 about: Got stuck or found something to be missing in the docs?
 Ask away!
-title: ''
 labels: question
-assignees: ''
 ---

 **What can we help you with?**